Limit Order Books: Empirical Observations in LOBs

-The distribution of all (i.e., both non-negative and negative) relative prices for the Astrazeneca stock on the LSE \cite{Mike:2008} was found to follow a Student's $t$ distribution with $1.3$ degrees of freedom.
-Such a distribution has power-law tails, with an exponent of $2.3$.
-The mode of the distribution was found to occur at a relative price of 0 (i.e., at $b(t)$ or $a(t)$).
-The maximum arrival rate was also observed to occur at a relative price of 0 on the Shenzhen Stock Exchange \cite{Gu:2008empiricalregularities}, the Paris Bourse \cite{Biais:1995, Bouchaud:2002}, NASDAQ \cite{Challet:2001}, and the LSE \cite{Mike:2008}, although on the Tokyo Stock Exchange the maximum was found to occur inside the spread \cite{Cont:2010}.
+The maximum arrival rate of incoming orders was found to occur at a relative price of 0 on the LSE \citet{Mike:2008}, the Shenzhen Stock Exchange \citep{Gu:2008empiricalregularities}, the Paris Bourse \citep{Biais:1995, Bouchaud:2002}, and NASDAQ \citep{Challet:2001}, although the maximum arrival rate on the Tokyo Stock Exchange was found to occur inside the spread \citep{Cont:2010}.